andresamayadiaz/FrontAccountingSimpleAPI/README.md

 ## API Quick Start

-1. Just copy the files into the modules directory under a folder called "api" or anything you want.
+1. Just copy the files into the modules directory under a folder called "api".
-2. Edit the file util.php and change the $company, $username and $password variables so you can test.
-Use it at your own risk, to provide login from another software you need to send X-COMPANY, X-USER and X-PASSWORD headers in the request and the API will use those credentials, if they're wrong you will get a nice message telling "Bad Login"
+2. OPTIONAL: To test your installation Edit the file util.php and change the $company, $username and $password variables so you can test.
+Use it at your own risk, to provide login from another software you need to send X-COMPANY, X-USER and X-PASSWORD headers in the request and the API will use those credentials, if they're wrong you will get a nice message saying "Bad Login"
-3. Try to access the API, for example, try the Items Category List, type this on your explorer: http://YOUR_FA_URL/modules/api/category/ You will see a JSON with all you're items categories, if not check the util.php file.
+3. Try to access the API, for example, try the Items Category List, type this on your explorer: http://YOUR_FA_URL/modules/api/category/ You will see a JSON response with all you're items categories, if not check your credentials in the util.php file, or the X headers if set in the client.

+## Documentation

+See the [API Documentation](http://cambell-prince.github.io/FrontAccountingSimpleAPI/) for descriptions of each endpoint.

-## Methods
+### Methods

 The following API endpoints have been implemented: